2019–20 NBA season: Media

-This was the fourth year of the current nine-year contracts with ABC, ESPN, TNT and NBA TV.
+This was the fourth year of a nine-year deal with ABC, ESPN, TNT and NBA TV.

 Under an agreement with the U.S. Department of Justice regarding Disney's acquisition of 21st Century Fox, the Fox Sports Regional Networks were required to be sold off to third parties by June 18, 2019.
 Fox also invoked a clause to give Yankee Global Enterprises the rights to buy their stake back in the YES Network, which aired the local broadcasts to the NBA's Brooklyn Nets.
 Including YES, the Fox Sports Regional Networks held the local TV rights to a combined total of 44 NHL, NBA, and MLB teams.
 On March 8, YES was sold to a consortium including Yankee Global Enterprises, Amazon, and Sinclair Broadcast Group for $3.5 billion.
 Then on May 3, Sinclair and Entertainment Studios agreed to purchase the rest of the Fox Sports Regional Networks.
 The networks continued to temporarily use the Fox Sports name under a transitional license agreement while Sinclair explored re-branding options.